International Student Orientation Online

 Virtual New Student Orientation (UCalgary Student Panels)

-Check here to find out how MST time compares to your timezone if outside Calgary!
+Check here to find out how MDT time compares to your timezone if outside Calgary!

 Whether you’re starting your studies remotely or from Calgary, making acquaintances, attending events, and meeting new people will help you find community and make connections.
 No matter where you are, you’re a part of the UCalgary community, so get involved!

 Check the ISS Events Calendar to learn more and register for the Welcome Social Events!
-Sign-up for one, two, or all three, based on your availability.
+Sign-up for one or more based on your availability.
+Events are shared mid- to late August.

 Get advice from a current UCalgary student from a similar program and level of study!
 They can answer your questions about studying at UCalgary remotely or preparing to make Calgary your home!